A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

-Importantly, we design the decoder to predict the entire plan $\hat{\mathbf{a}}_{1:T}$ \emph{simultaneously} from the input activations, rather than predicting $\hat{a}_t$ autoregressively conditioned on previously decoded actions $\hat{a}_{<t}$.
-Autoregressive decoding would introduce an additional channel for the probe to \emph{create} plan structure: early predicted actions can implicitly constrain later actions via simple continuation heuristics, even if the underlying representations only weakly specify a full-horizon trajectory.
+Importantly, we design the decoder to predict the entire plan $\hat{\mathbf{a}}_{1:T}$ simultaneously from the input activations, rather than predicting $\hat{a}_t$ autoregressively conditioned on previously decoded actions $\hat{a}_{<t}$.
+Autoregressive decoding would introduce an additional channel for the probe to create plan structure: early predicted actions can implicitly constrain later actions via simple continuation heuristics, even if the underlying representations only weakly specify a full-horizon trajectory.
 By contrast, in one-shot decoding, later steps cannot condition on earlier predictions, so coherent multi-step structure in $\hat{\mathbf{a}}_{1:T}$ must be supported by information already present in the base model's activations.
 Thus, accuracy above baseline under one-shot decoding is more diagnostic of plan information encoded in the model's representations than of computation performed by the probe itself.

-\textbf{Results.} We evaluate plan decodability using \emph{prefix accuracy}, defined as the fraction of episodes for which the first $N$ predicted actions exactly match the target plan prefix.
+We evaluate plan decodability using \emph{prefix accuracy}, defined as the fraction of episodes for which the first $N$ predicted actions exactly match the target plan prefix.
 For a predicted plan $\hat{\mathbf{a}}_{1:T}$ and target action sequence $\mathbf{a}_{1:T}$ (with $T=10$), prefix accuracy at $N$ is $\Pr[\hat{\mathbf{a}}_{1:N}=\mathbf{a}_{1:N}]$.
 We report prefix accuracy for $N \in \{1,\ldots,10\}$ for both pre-reasoning and post-reasoning activations.
 As a baseline, random guessing among four actions yields $0.25^N$.

-\Cref{fig:prefix_accuracy} shows that both probes substantially exceed the $0.25^N$ baseline for the first several steps, indicating that GPT-OSS-20B activations encode non-trivial information about the upcoming action sequence.
-Post-reasoning activations improve one-step decoding (53.92\% vs.\ 40.31\% at $N\!=\!1$), consistent with reasoning increasing the separability of the immediate next action.
-For longer prefixes, pre-reasoning activations are consistently more decodable (e.g., 13\% vs.\ 9\% at $N\!=\!4$; 6\% vs.\ 3\% at $N\!=\!5$), suggesting that pre-reasoning representations preserve more readily recoverable long-horizon trajectory structure at our readout locations.
-Both curves approach zero beyond $N \approx 8$.